RafaelHDSV/Portifolio/README.md

 ## 🤝 Contributing

 Contributions are welcome and appreciated!
-Please read our [Contributing Guidelines](./CONTRIBUTING.md) to get started..
+Please read our [Contributing Guidelines](./CONTRIBUTING.md) to get started.

----

 ## 📝 License